Who Is Michael Cohen?

 Cohen and others repeatedly urged Trump to run for election prior to 2016, and when Trump did enter the 2016 race, Cohen became a key surrogate, appearing on numerous talk shows to defend Trump.
 Following Trump’s election, he was named the Republican National Committee’s deputy national finance chair, responsible for much of the group’s fundraising.
 He also left his position at the Trump Organization but continued to serve as Trump’s personal lawyer for several months.

 Steele Dossier and Wikileaks

 Cohen was named in the Steele dossier, a controversial document compiled by Christopher Steele, a former British intelligence officer, which alleges a conspiracy between the Russian government and Donald Trump’s 2016 campaign.
 Among its claims are that Cohen traveled to Prague in the summer of 2016 to facilitate a cover-up (including cash payments) of illicit operations.

-Cohen denied any involvement and has stated that he did not travel to the region during the campaign.
-However, in April 2018, reports emerged that Robert Mueller, the special counsel investigating Russia’s involvement, may have evidence placing Cohen in the Czech Republic at the time of the purported meetings.
+Cohen denied any involvement and stated that he did not travel to the region during the campaign.
+However, in April 2018, reports emerged that Robert Mueller, the special counsel investigating Russia’s involvement, possibly had evidence placing Cohen in the Czech Republic at the time of the purported meetings.
 That same month, Cohen dropped a defamation lawsuit against the news site BuzzFeed and Fusion GPS, the research and intelligence company that commissioned the dossier.